jamusi/projects/remixel.md

 ## Description

 What Remixel does is make use of a sound database - [Soundy](https://www.soundy.top) - to enable **anyone** the creation of sound combinations.
 After the user selects the sounds, a stage appears and a bunch of pixelized characters perform the created sound combination.
 In the end, a link is made available so that the user can share it.

-For this, we are using React, Redux and Rails.
-We're making use of [Soundy](https://www.soundy.top) to get the sounds.
+Remixel finally proves React & Redux can actually solve problems.
+We also use Ruby on Rails 5 to build the API.
+All the sound goodness comes from [Soundy](https://www.soundy.top), which is like giphy for sound.

 ## Team